bemowski/bemowski.github.io/about.md

 ### N38636

-My baby the past few years.
-To quote Han Solo, "She may not be pretty, but she's got it where it counts."
+"She may not be pretty, but she's got it where it counts."
+ - Han Solo

 [FlightAware](flightaware.com/live/flight/N38636)